twosigma/docker-sideways/README.md

    If set to `yes` then squid configuration templating is disabled entirely, allowing bind mounting the configuration file in manually instead.
 The certificate and SSL setup still runs normally.

+# Proxychains
+By default squid in SSL MITM mode treats `cache_peer` entries quite differently.
+Because squid unwraps the CONNECT statement when bumping an SSL connection, but does not rewrap it when communicating with peers, it requires all peers to connect with SSL as well.
+This breaks compatibility with simple minded proxies.

+To work around this, proxychains-ng (`proxychains4` internally) is built and included in this image.
+If you need to use an upstream proxy with a MITM squid4, you should launch the image in proxychains mode which intercepts squids direct outbound connections and redirects them via CONNECT requests.
+This also adds SOCKS4 and SOCKS5 proxy support if so desired.

+proxychains is configured with the following environment variables.
+As with the others above, `CONFIG_DISABLE` prevents overwriting templated files.

+ * `PROXYCHAIN`
+    Default none.
+If set to `yes` then squid will be launched with proxychains.
+    You should specify some proxies when doing this.
+ * `PROXYCHAIN_PROXYx`
+    Upstream proxies to be passed to the proxy chan config file.
+The suffix (`x`) determines the order in which they are templated into the configuration file.
+    The format is a space separated string like "http 127.0.0.1 3129"
+ * `PROXYCHAIN_TYPE`
+    Default `strict-chain`.
+Can be `strict-chain` or `dynamic-chain` sensibly within this image.
+In `strict-chain` mode, all proxies must be up.
+In `dynamic-chain` mode proxies are used in order, but skipped if down.
+    Disable configuration and bind a configuration file to /etc/proxychains.conf if you need more flexibility.

 # Example Usage
 The following command line will get you up and running quickly.
 It presumes you've generated a suitable CA certificate and are intending to use the proxy